 Disability retirees are subject to an annual earnings test.
-See the Disability Retirement Benefits (PERS & TPAF) Fact Sheet.
+See the Disability Retirement Benefits (PERS and TPAF) Fact Sheet for details.

 If you apply for Accidental Disability Retirement and are found by the Board of Trustees to be totally and permanently disabled but not as a direct result of a traumatic event, you may be approved for an Ordinary Disability Retirement if you have the required service credit.
-See the "Ordinary Disability Retirements" section.
+See the "Ordinary Disability Retirement" section.